 1. Cat Flea

-As the name suggests, this type is commonly found on cats but they also attack dogs, other animals and even humans.
-Inside the home, their favorite spot is often the carpet but you may find their eggs anywhere in the house other than on your pets.
+As the name suggests, cat fleas are commonly found on cats, but they also infest dogs, other animals and even humans.
+Inside the home, their favorite spot is often the carpet, but you may find their eggs anywhere in the house besides on your pets.

-Some folks may say there is no such thing as flea infestation in humans.
-With the discovery of the human flea, that is no longer true.
-They stick and hide in the body’s most hairy parts such as the underarm and the head.
-However, observing a strict hygiene practice will keep these pests away.
+Some folks may say there is no such thing as a flea infestation in humans.
+With the discovery of the human flea, that is certainly not true.
+They stick and hide in the body’s most hairy parts, such as the underarm and the head.
+However, a strict hygiene practice will keep these pests away.

 Because there are many types of fleas that feed on blood, your pet mouse may be targeted too, and rat fleas may also feed on you as well.
 Rat fleas have two varieties, namely: Oriental and Northern.
 Oriental rat fleas came from the Orient to America and inhabit the coastal areas and rivers.
-Northern rat fleas, on the other hand, like the cozy atmosphere of your home so if you spot them, find a way to get rid of them immediately.
+Northern rat fleas, on the other hand, like the cozy atmosphere of your home, so if you spot them, find a way to get rid of them immediately.

 This flea type is usually found with their heads buried in the skin of chickens near the head or face.
-At first glance, it would look like the fowl’s head or face is infested with black heads but on a closer look, you’ll discover that they are fleas.
+At first glance, it would look like the fowl’s head or face is infested with blackheads, but on a closer look, you’ll discover that they are in fact chicken fleas.

 Among the types of fleas there are, the sand flea appears to look the most unique, more like very tiny shrimps.
-While they typically feed on mostly organic and withering plants, when they attach themselves to pets, they would also find blood to be suitable.
-Animals are often their vehicle in making their way inside your home, although it’s rare with these species.
+While they typically feed on organic and withering plants, when they attach themselves to pets, they also find blood to be suitable.
+Animals and humans are their transportation in making their way inside your home, although it’s rare with these species.

-This type of critter loves to bury their heads into the skin of almost any animal – dog, cat, horse, bird and yes, humans too.
-They are quite hard to remove once they have attached themselves onto the skin of their victim.
+This type of critter loves to bury its head into the skin of almost any animal – dog, cat, horse, bird and yes, humans too.
+Sticktight fleas are quite hard to remove once they have attached themselves onto the skin of their victim.
 They often cause infections and anemia to young animals.

 Springtail fleas or Collembola are a type of hexapods.
 They are not really fleas or even insects for that matter.
 One springtail is called the snow flea.
-They stay in damp areas, are small as a pin head but can jump up to four feet.
-They don’t normally attach themselves to animals unless they find a reason such as a skin infection that makes the area conducive to their existence because they love anything wet.
+They stay in damp areas, are small as a pin head, but can jump up to four feet.
+They don’t normally attach themselves to animals unless they find a reason, such as a skin infection that makes the area conducive to their existence, because they love anything wet.

-The evolution of the fleas and their large number of species may have to do with their hosts.
-How they were able to move from place to place to gain access to their hosts may be attributed to the availability of places that contribute to their survival and adaptation.
-The best way to avoid them and to help stop the types of fleas from multiplying are to ensure you make your homes, yard, garden, garage and all surrounding areas flea-proof through thorough cleanliness and using the right flea control products.
+The evolution of fleas and their large number of species may have to do with their hosts.
+How they are able to move from place to place to gain access to their hosts may be attributed to the availability of places that contribute to their survival and adaptation.
+The best way to avoid them and to help stop the many types of fleas from multiplying, is to ensure you make your home, yard, garden, garage and all surrounding areas flea-proof, through thorough cleanliness and using the right flea control products.